NickyBoy89/sorrel/README.md

 ### Configuration Values in `sorrel-config.json`

-* `public_key` is the VAPID public key used for push notifications
+* `public_key` is the VAPID public key used for push notifications.
+This and `private_key` are automatically filled when a default config is created (when the app cannot find a pre-existing config file).
-* `private_key` is the corresponding VAPID private key for push notifications
+* `private_key` is the corresponding VAPID private key for push notifications.
+Automatically filled by the default config.
 * `keycloak_hostname` (if using the default keycloak auth handler) is the url of the keycloak instance (ex: https://keycloak.my-domain.com)
 * `keycloak_realm_name` (if using the default keycloak auth handler) is the keycloak realm name that the application has been configured to use